belangeo/pyo/doc/PyoObject/Port.rst

     Parent class : :class:`PyoObject`

-    Perform exponential portamento on an audio signal with different rising and falling times.
+    Perform an exponential portamento on an audio signal with different rising and falling times.

     :param input: :class:`PyoObject`